-We derive a substantial portion of our revenues from engagements in our antitrust and mergers and acquisitions practice areas.
-Any substantial reduction in the number or size of our engagements in these practice areas could harm our business.
-We derive the great majority of these revenues from engagements relating to enforcement of United States antitrust laws.
-Changes in federal antitrust laws, changes in judicial interpretations of these laws, or less vigorous enforcement of these laws as a result of changes in political appointments or priorities or for other reasons could substantially reduce our revenues from engagements in this area.
+We depend on our antitrust and mergers and acquisitions consulting business changes in judicial interpretations of these laws, or less vigorous enforcement of these laws as a result of changes in political appointments or priorities or for other reasons could substantially reduce our revenues from engagements in this area.
 In addition, adverse changes in general economic conditions, particularly conditions influencing the merger and acquisition activity of larger companies, could also adversely affect engagements in which we assist clients in proceedings before the U.S. Department of Justice and the U.S. Federal Trade Commission.
 The continuing economic slowdown is adversely affecting mergers and acquisitions activity, which is reducing the number and scope of our engagements in this practice area.
 Any continuation or worsening of the downturn could cause this trend to intensify, which would adversely affect our revenues and results of operations.